We don’t support this browser anymore.

 While we're impressed by this progress, we'd be remiss not to mention how tough the world of clothing retailers is.
 M&S isn't quite a modern-day heavyweight online, and the longer-term outlook for physical retail is very hard to map.

-Ultimately, growing market share and margins whilst embarking on a significant cost-cutting programme is a tough balancing act, but M&S has nailed it so far.
-That's seen a significant recovery in the valuation over the past 12 months, which now sits just above its long-run average.
-There are still inflation-related uncertainties to be wary of, so some volatility in the near-term can't be ruled out.
+Ultimately, M&S is nailing its transition to become a leaner, stronger performing business.
+No explicit outlook for this year has been given, but the expectation is for further progress.
+That's led to a significant recovery in the valuation over the past 12 months, which now sits just below its long-run average.
+There are still inflation-related uncertainties to be wary of, so some volatility in the near term can't be ruled out.

 Marks and Spencer key facts